mstraughan86/Mercurys-Charge/mongodb/data/README.md

-# How to setup your Scrying Database
+# How to setup your Database

 No processes in place to set this up... yet.